aidanrogers02/Taylor-Swift-Spotify-Popularity-Analysis/README.md

 * Rename columns to use in R
 * Split date values into year, month, day, and weekday to allow for working with these specific values in R

-Here is a preview of the data to give an idea of how it looks
+Here is a preview of the data to give an idea of how it looks:

 ![Preview of Clean Data](/data/clean_data_snapshot.PNG)